davidleiti/Monumental/README.md

 ### Design

-Having defined the analysis model in Section 4.2, this section will focus on presenting the application’s system design model, with an added emphasis on its subsystem decomposition.
+Having previously defined the analysis model, this section will focus on presenting the application’s system design model, with an added emphasis on its subsystem decomposition.
 As it is illustrated in Figure 4.6, the application is structured into three main subsystems – or modules in this context – as well as with an additional subsystem in the form of the **FoursquareApi** , encapsulating the networking implementation and subsequent data extraction details of retrieving nearby landmark data from the external Foursquare REST API service.
 As such, in the following parts of this